FireguiQueen/Dual-theme-button/README.md

 # Dual Theme Button
 A nice button to switch between the two themes (white an dark) in page.

+This project was built using only HTML, CSS and JavaScript, with no frameworks, libraries or SVGs.

 <br>

 ## ✨ Project